aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 A C library that may be linked into a C/C++ program to produce symbolic backtraces.

 > ⚠️ **Note:**
-> We have significantly modified `libbacktrace` to conform to the naming conventions and folder structure of the TEN framework.
+> We have significantly modified `libbacktrace` to conform to the naming conventions and folder structure of the APTIMA framework.
 Please refer to `core/src/ten_utils/backtrace` for details.

 ## uthash